bottkars/bottkars.github.io/_posts/2020-11-25-Protecting-AKS-Workloads-on-Azure.md

   credit:
   creditlink:
 ---
-# Using DELLEMC Powerprotect to Backup and Protect AKS Workloads
+# Using DELLEMC Powerprotect to Backup and Protect Managed AKS Clusters on Azure

 This month we released PowerProtect Datamanager 19.6.
 Along with new and improved featuresets, we also released our first version to the [Azure Marketplace](https://portal.azure.com/#create/dellemc.ppdm_ddve_0_0_1ppdm19_6-ddve_6_0).